Securing Your Documents: A Comprehensive Guide to PDF Digital Signature Validation

 PDFs support two main types of signatures: Certification and Approval.

 • Certification Signatures (CertSig): These signatures approve the document's contents and specify the changes allowed post-signing.
+For example, a CertSig might allow users to fill in specific form fields or add annotations, but prevent any other modifications.
 According to PDF Association, CertSig is a special type for form-based workflows.

 • Approval Signatures (AppSig): Standard signatures allow post-signing markup annotations.
 PDF Association - Approval Signatures (AppSig) is the “Standard” signature that allows post-signing Markup Annotations.